AkshayThakare1/AWS-Powered-Audio-Narrator/README.md

             "Resource": "*"
         }
     ]
   }

-* Step 4: Create a Subscription
+* Step 4: Create an IAM Role (IAM Role Name: amc-polly-lambda-role) and attach amc-polly-lambda-policy and AWSLambdaBasicExecutionRole Policies
-* Step 5: Create a Lambda Function (Lambda Function Name: ImageUploadProcessor)
+* Step 5: Create and Configure the Lambda Function (Lambda Function Name: TextToSpeechFunction)
+  - Set the runtime to Python 3.8.
+  - Set the execution role with necessary permissions for S3 and Polly.
+(Step 4)
+  - Add Environment Variables (`SOURCE_BUCKET`: Name of your source S3 bucket and `DESTINATION_BUCKET`: Name of your destination S3 bucket.
-* Step 6: Add S3 trigger
+* Step 6: Configure S3 Event Notification
+  - Set up an event notification in the source S3 bucket to trigger the Lambda function on new object creation events with the `.txt` suffix.
 * Step 7: Write Lambda Function Code
 * Step 8: Test the System

-### Expected Outcome:

-By following these steps, you will have created a simple event-driven application on AWS that demonstrates the core principles of EDA.
-This setup can be expanded to more complex scenarios as you become more comfortable with the architecture and AWS services.
-If you need further assistance or have any questions, feel free to ask!

-This project will help you improve your skills in cloud computing, serverless architecture, and AWS services.

 Link to the video tutorial: